gavrielhan/Zoonomia_Mutational_Signatures/README.md

 mutational patterns over many generations of evolution of 119 eutherian mammalian species.
 A pipeline to calculate these signatures and to deconvolute them has been built, hoping to shed light on similar mutational processes occurring in humans, and in human cancer cells.

-Due to uncertanty in the variant calling, the exact direction of the mutations is unknown ( e.g. A->C or C->A), so the results are are not informative in th form of a 96-entry vector, but just as a 48-entry vector.
+Due to uncertanty in the variant calling, the exact direction of the mutations is unknown ( e.g. A->C or C->A), so the results are are not informative in the form of a 96-entry vector, but just as a 48-entry vector.

 CONTENT OF THE REPOSITORY